Prestige (Rondò Veneziano album)

 Prestige is the fourteenth studio album by Italian chamber orchestra Rondò Veneziano, released in 1991 in Italy.
-In Germany and Europe, the album was released as Magica melodia with a different track list and in Belgium as Interlude.
+In Germany the album was released as Magica melodia with a different track list and in Belgium as Interlude.
 A single of the same name was also released in Germany to support the album, but this song was not included in the original Italian release.

 The album peaked at number 9 in Italy (only LP); however, it rose to number 4 in Switzerland, 24 in France and 27 in Germany.

 Track listing

-Gian Piero Reverberi and Ivano Pavesi wrote all the tracks.
+All tracks are written by Gian Piero Reverberi and Ivano Pavesi.